metachris/website/content/about.md

 Free software advocate, participating in hacker spaces and collaborative collectives.
 Dad of two little kids. -->

-Hi, My name is Chris.
+Hi, my name is Chris.
 I am interested in technology and collaboration.
-Advocate of free software.
-Participating in hacker spaces, collectives and communities.
+Advocate of free software, participating in hacker spaces, collectives and communities.
 Dad of two little kids.

 Living in Vienna, Austria.